antonverburg/ha-pca9685/README.md

 ```

 ### Configuration parameters

+***Generic settings:***
+- name: Name of the LED.
+  > required: true | type: string
+- frequency: The PWM frequency.
+  > required: false | type: int
+- address: I2C address of the LED driver
+  > required: false | default: 0x40 | type: int

+***Light specific settings:***
 - leds: List of LEDs.
   > required: true | type: map
-- name: Name of the LED.
-  > required: true | type: string
 - pins: The pins connected to the LED as a list.
 For single LED, assign one integer, for RGB assign 3 integers, for RGBW assign 4.
 Numbering starts from 0 up to 15.
   > required: true | type: [int]

-- frequency: The PWM frequency.
-  > required: false | type: int
-- address: I2C address of the LED driver
-  > required: false | default: 0x40 | type: int
+***number specific settings:***
 - pin: The pin connected to the number.
 Numbering starts from 0 up to 15.
   > required: true | type: int
 - invert: Invert signal of the PWM generator (only available for the number platform)
   > required: false | default: false | type: boolean
-- minimum: Minimal value of the number.
-PWM output will be normalized between minimum and maximum.
+- minimum: Minimal (clipping) value of the number.
   > required: false | default: 0 | type: float
-- maximum: Maximal value of the slow_pwm number.
-Timed output will be normalized between minimum and maximum.
+- maximum: Maximal (clipping) value of the number.
   > required: false| default: 100 | type: float
+- normalize_lower: Lower value to normalize the output of the PWM signal on.
+  > required: false | default: 0 | type: float
+- normalize_upper: Upper value to normalize the output of the PWM output on.
+  > required: false | default: 100 | type: float

 ### Full configuration example